 Fresh bread, cold cuts, homemade cakes, jams, guava, fresh fruit, savory options, dulce de leche, cheese, natural juices and much more.
 Casarão Café Colonial offers more than 120 options in a restaurant close to Campinas.

-📅 Saturdays, Sundays and holidays, from 11 a.m. to 7 p.m.
+📅 Saturdays, Sundays and public holidays, from 11 a.m. to 7 p.m.

 📍 Avenida Coronel Antônio Estanislau do Amaral, 1771 – Jardim Juliana, Indaiatuba/SP